saeedet/event_booking_website/README.md

 Admins are able to create, edit or delete events.

-Users are able to signe up and book or pay for different events.
+Users are able to sign up and book or pay for different events.

 #running